Winter Cycling:

 Look Out For Your Fellow Cyclists

-Winter weather will put a strain on road surfaces as well, causing potholes and cracks to open up overnight.
+Winter weather and snowy conditions will put a strain on road surfaces as well, causing potholes and cracks to open up overnight.
 Add rain, the great pothole disguiser and front wheel destroyer, and a route you know well can quickly become treacherous.
 To avoid the possibility of damage to your bike, or yourself, never ride through puddles that could be concealing a hole in the road or a blocked drain.
 Instead, check over your right shoulder, signal to other road users, including your ride mates, and manoeuvre around it.

-Similarly, take extra caution when cornering over painted road markings or drain covers that can become as slick as ice in wet weather.
-Curtail your speed well in advance and don’t lean the bike too far over, or you risk the bike sliding out from underneath you.
+Similarly, take extra caution when cornering over painted road markings or manhole covers that can become as slick as ice in wet weather.
+Curtail your speed well in advance and don't lean the bike too far over, or you risk the bike sliding out from underneath you.

 Whether it is summer or winter, our handy guide to cycling in a group will ensure you and your fellow riders have a safe and enjoyable ride.